reymond-group/CASP-and-dataset-performance/README.md

 The conda enivronment casp_env is available to install from a .yml or .txt requirements file

+**Note:** The environment file contains the 2018 rdkit version.
+Installing the 2020 version of rdkit and rdchiral should not lead to breaking changes.
+Please raise an issue if you notice any.

 `conda create -f casp_env.yml`

 or